Vaish5002/Vaish5002/README.md

 ## Achievements & Recognition

 - Successfully completed multiple hands-on projects in Web Development and IoT
-- Competitive ratings on CodeChef and LeetCode
+- Strong problem-solving foundation with competitive ratings on CodeChef and LeetCode
-- Practical implementation of AI/ML and Full-Stack concepts in projects
+- Practical implementation of AI/ML and Full-Stack concepts

 ---